coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 At the end, the interviewer says: You will be notified by email and than you leave.

 ## In a few weeks (usually 10 days or a liiiiitle bit more)
 You will receive an email saying that the embassy has made a decision for your application.
 You *won't* receive the answer by email.
 You must go to the Embassy to get it.
 For the blue card, Germans have never been hursh.
 I don't know anyone who hasn't made it with a Visa, so don't worry so much about it.
+Make sure to print the invitation email otherwise you get nothing that day.

 ## If you don't get the VISA?
 Germans are pretty fair on their judgements so there is probably something wrong with you.
 I can't help you in this step, but probably a new application should be fine.
 I don't really know.